-O.Add-Functions Additional Specific Security Functionality The TOE must provide the following specific security functionality to the Smartcard Embedded Software: Rivest-Shamir-Adleman Cryptography (RSA) Elliptic Curve Cryptography (EC)
+O.Add-Functions Additional Specific Security Functionality

+The TOE must provide the following specific security functionality to the Smartcard Embedded

+Software:

+Rivest-Shamir-Adleman Cryptography (RSA)

+Elliptic Curve Cryptography (EC)

-The cryptographic libraries RSA and EC are delivery options.
+The cryptographic libraries RSA, EC and the Toolbox library are delivery options.
 If one of the libraries RSA, EC and Toolbox or combination hereof are delivered, the Base Lib is automatically part of it.
 Therefore the TOE may come with free combinations of or even without these libraries.
-In the case of coming without one or any combination of the cryptographic libraries RSA or EC the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC) Furthermore, the Crypto@2304T needs to be accessible in order to use the RSA , EC or Toolbox libraries.
-No accessibility of the deselected cryptographic coprocessors is without impact on any other security policy of the TOE besides the cryptographic operations provided by the blocked component; it is exactly equivalent to the situation where the user decides just not to use the cryptographic coprocessors.
+In the case of coming without one both of the cryptographic libraries RSA and EC the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).
+The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.

+This TOE can come with both cryptographic coprocessors accessible, or with a blocked SCP or with a blocked Crypto@2304T, or with both cryptographic coprocessors blocked.
+The blocking depends on the customer demands prior to the production of the hardware.
+In case the Crypto@2304T is blocked, no RSA and EC computation supported by hardware is possible.
+No accessibility of the deselected cryptographic coprocessors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic coprocessors.